Audience

 This was a compound issue with initially unclear symptoms.
 Critically considering and testing safe changes to the local DNS settings addressed only part of the issue.
 Further testing revealed a second part of the problem was a ChromeOS security default that did not belong on this local network.
 After those two changes, the system behaved as intended:

-• internal clients always resolve to the internal address
+- internal clients always resolve to the internal address, and no longer hairpin to the external IP

-• the application sees real client IPs
+- the application sees real client IPs

-• remote admin features require VPN access to the local network
+- remote admin features require VPN access to the local network

 Takeaway